timurrrr/ft86/performance_driving/track_day_prep.md

     do it for you.
 It's a safety-critical job with a few things you can mess up, and fixing some of those things can be tricky (e.g. bubbles in the ABS module).
-  * Note that high temperature brake fluids typically absorb moisture much faster than a regular "street" fluids, and require more frequent changes.
-Note that the absorbtion happens even if the car is not driven, so this factor depends on *time*, not just *usage*.
-Some manufacturers recommend changing their brake fluids every 12 months, or even every 6 months!
+  * The performance characteristics of brake fluids degrade as the fluid absorbs moisture.
+High temperature brake fluids typically absorb moisture much faster than regular "street" fluids, and thus require more frequent changes.
+Note that the absorbtion happens even if the car is not driven, so this factor depends on *time*, not just *usage*!
+Some manufacturers recommend changing their brake fluids every 12 months, or even every 6 months.
   * Some fluids degrade faster under heavy use, and may require changes each two or three track days.
 * Brake pads